taotien/termux-scipts/README.md

 ## ytdl_mp3-mp4.sh

 Prompts user to youtube-dl a file as MP3 or MP4, then runs youtube-dl using copied link.
 Setup storage permissions by running `termux-setup-storage`.
 You may want to have FFMPEG available as well: `pkg install ffmpeg`.

-Download by running
+Download by running:

 ```
 curl -L https://raw.githubusercontent.com/taotien/termux-scipts/master/ytdl_mp3-mp4.sh